gemfire/gemfire-developer-website/content/blog/zgc-and-heap-lru-eviction/index.md

 I ran these scenarios as experiments, not as benchmarks.
 Each scenario uses 16 client threads running in a separate JVM but on the same GCP instance as the GemFire server.
 And several other minor processes coordinate the experiments.
 The results demonstrate general effects and trends, but should not be taken as an absolute measure of performance.

 **Garbage Production Rate.**
-In these scenarios, the barrage of updates allocates memory at a rate of about 2000 mb/s:
+In these scenarios, the sustained updates phase allocates memory at a rate of about 2000 mb/s:

 ![Allocation Rate](images/long-lived-40-allocation-rate.png)